 This is why you need to know everything about the differences between ERP and CRM systems to understand theirs subtleties, usages, but also the points where they complete each other.

-An ERP is a resource planner like nothing else.
-To say it plainly, it will increase your revenue, reduce your expenses, optimize your priorities, and ensure the efficiency of all your processes.
+An ERP solution is a resource planner like nothing else.
+To say it plainly, it will increase your revenue, reduce your expenses, optimize your business operations, and ensure the efficiency of each business process.
 Does this sound a little bit like magic?
 That’s just the beauty of technology!

-So an ERP, being a resource planner, will offer you centralized management for better decision-making.
+An ERP software, being a resource planner, will offer you centralized management for better decision-making.
 That way, its utility can be mainly found in the processes of your company.
-This is a big difference between ERP and CRM.
+This is a big difference between ERP and CRM system.

 An ERP can help you:

 - Enter data and find it instantly everywhere where it counts in your system: from inventory to orders;